nodejs/node/doc/contributing/maintaining-shared-library-support.md

 Node.js unofficially supports a build option where Node.js is built as a shared library (node.dll/libnode.so).
-The shared library provides an easy way to way to embed Node.js into other aplications and to have multiple applications use a single copy of Node.js instead of having to bundle in the full Node.js footprint into each application.
+The shared library provides an easy way to way to embed Node.js into other applications and to have multiple applications use a single copy of Node.js instead of having to bundle in the full Node.js footprint into each application.